lac-dcc/DropletSearch/README.md

 ###  **Setup**

 We developed a dockerfile with the experiments and all requirements installed.
 We recommend using this solution if you want to compare it with our solution.
-Below, for each architecture supported, is present how to build the docker.
+Below, for each architecture supported, is presented how to build the docker.

 ```
 bash scripts/build_docker.sh <ARCH>